anand-manoj-sharma/Loan-Prediction-Model/README.md

 <b>A prediction Model based on logistic regression algorithm with an accuracy of 83%.</b>

-# DETAILS ABOUT THE FILES:
+<b> DETAILS ABOUT THE FILES:</b>

-test.csv and train.csv contains the raw dataset. cleantest.csv and cleantrain.csv contains the dataset which is ready for model development. the Data-Analysis notebook contains the analysis part.
+1) test.csv and train.csv contains the raw dataset.

+2)cleantest.csv and cleantrain.csv contains the dataset which is ready for model development.

+The Data-Analysis notebook contains the analysis part.